 The Arario Gallery currently runs three spaces in Korea and China.
 The Arario Gallery in Gyeongbokgung has spacious halls that embrace all genres of visual art, film, and installation.
 In addition, it is perfect for larger-scale sculptures and paintings.
 There is a sister gallery in Shanghai, making this a great place to take the pulse of the art scene across the Yellow Sea.
 It also has ties with the Indian and Southeast Asian art worlds.
 The result is a very exciting gallery to walk through.

 Gallery Factory was once a gallery for cutting-edge local art.
 It is a very compact gallery but offers a wide range of international contemporary art exhibits and events.
 Now it is more of a hub for local artistic endeavors and a must-visit for anyone interested in cultivating connections with or simply understanding the Seoul art scene.
 However, the gallery still puts on exhibitions of experimental work, making it rewarding even for casual visitor.

 Project Space Sarubia

 Project Space Sarubia is one of Seoul’s only true cafes of the 1990s.
 It was a hotspot for local artists.
 Some of those artists decided to create a local space for experimental art, blurring the boundaries of music, dance, film, architecture, and more.
-In addition, it is a non-profit gallery that is devoted to supporting experimental art in various areas of fine art, architecture, music, dance, and even film.
+In addition, it is a non-profit gallery devoted to supporting experimental art in fine art, architecture, music, dance, and even film.

 Jean Art Gallery